FredericFouche/FredericFouche/README.md

 I'm Frédéric, a student in Web Development at O'clock School.
 I'm passionate about web development, computer science and electronics.
 From a young age, I was assembling computers, always driven by a desire to understand how things work and to see how they are made.
 This curiosity has been a significant motivator in my learning journey.

-I'm currently learning JavaScript, Node.js, Express and PostgreSQL in school.
-I'm also learning Vue.js, TypeScript and NestJS on my own.
+I'm currently learning JavaScript, Node.js, Express, Jest and PostgreSQL in school.
+I'm also learning Vue.js, TypeScript, NestJS and Redis on my own to improve my skills and to be more versatile.

 I am in the process of developing my portfolio website using Vue.js and Tailwind CSS.
 For the backend, I'm utilizing Node.js, Express, and PostgreSQL, structured around a RESTful architecture.
 The entire setup is automated for deployment and testing through GitHub Actions and Docker, and it's hosted on my Virtual Private Server (VPS).